-Then there are also a lot of recruitment agencies that you send your CV and references and they will to arrange a job for you that meets your expectations and experience.
-There are far more of these recruitment agencies around than job websites as described above so it’s impossible to list them all with always new ones appearing and existing ones disappearing.
+Then there are also a lot of recruitment agencies that you send your CV and references and they will try to arrange a job for you that meets your expectations and experience.
+There are far more of these recruitment agencies than job websites around, so it’s impossible to list them all with always new ones appearing and existing ones disappearing.
 Some of the most important ones to date are:

 - PRTR Recruitment